 Almost everyone can recall some type of ad they’ve seen while watching a sports game, series, or movie on TV.
 They might have been around for a long time on TV, but it’s only recently they’ve started to make a move to the web.

 With plenty of online platforms for video marketing such as Facebook, YouTube, and Twitch, online video ads are now reaching more users than ever before.
 Unlike other forms of media, video marketing is great at playing with viewers emotions by throwing them into a story.
+In fact, in a recent survey, 96% of shoppers said they found videos helpful when making purchase decisions online.

 If you’ve seen the Sainsburys advert above, you’ll see just how effective video marketing can be at telling stories and triggering plenty of emotions along the way.